The Kremlin responds to Trump's statement that encouraging Ukraine to reclaim occupied territories is a "mistake."

 During the bilateral meeting with Zelensky, Trump told reporters that he believes NATO countries should shoot down Russian aircraft if they enter their airspace.
 The last few days Poland and Estonia (members of the Alliance) have reported cases of Russian aircraft flying over their airspace.

-This would mean a dangerous escalation of the conflict and could draw all allies into a larger conflict with Russia.
+This would mean a dangerous escalation of the conflict that could draw all allies into a larger conflict with Russia.
 Although Washington is part of the Atlantic Alliance and, according to Article 5, all members are required to defend each other in the event of aggression, Trump has said that his support for the allies "would depend on the circumstances."